-Teacher-Librarians will be provided time to meet in cross-district meetings for training related to their jobs on at least 80% of the District late arrival days.
+The District will provide Teacher-Librarians with time to meet in cross-district meetings for training related to their jobs on at least 50% of the administratively-directed early release days.
 The District shall seek input from teacher-librarians and KEA before making any changes in the Teacher-Librarian job description.